DataDog/documentation/content/en/integrations/guide/azure-architecture-and-configuration.md

 {{% /site-region %}}
 {{% site-region region="us3" %}}

-### Azure native integration log collection
+### Azure Native integration log collection
 _Available only in the Datadog US3 site_

 The diagram below outlines the process and resulting architecture of the Azure Native integration log forwarding configuration.

-{{< img src="integrations/guide/azure_architecture_and_configuration/azure_native_log_forwarding.png" alt="Diagram of the Azure native log forwarding setup" >}}
+{{< img src="integrations/guide/azure_architecture_and_configuration/azure_native_log_forwarding.png" alt="Diagram of the Azure Native log forwarding setup" >}}

-With the Azure native integration, you do not need to configure anything outside of the Datadog resource to implement Azure resource or activity log forwarding to Datadog.
+With the Azure Native integration, you do not need to configure anything outside of the Datadog resource to implement Azure resource or activity log forwarding to Datadog.
 Diagnostic settings are added or removed automatically to match your configuration using only the tag rules specified in the Datadog resource.

 **Note**: You can enable resource logs without any filters to send all resource logs, as shown below.